 You can select a page to export or open it in another window.
 This is handy for comparing two sections of the same PDF.

-GoodNotes 5 supports hyperlinks.
-After deactivating the inking tools in the app, your can tap on hyperlinks in your PDF.
+GoodNotes supports hyperlinks.
+After deactivating the inking tools in the app, you can tap on hyperlinks in your PDF.
 When writing in the app, your hyperlinks are deactivated.
 You don’t accidentally activate them.

-For annotation, the app uses the same tools available for note taking.
-Handwriting in GoodNotes 5 is great.
+For annotation, the app uses the same tools available for note-taking.
+Handwriting in GoodNotes is great.
 If you can use it for annotating textbooks, why not?
-GoodNotes 5 offers one of the most natural PDF annotation experiences.
-Closely replicating what you do with physical textbooks.
+GoodNotes offers one of the most natural PDF annotation experiences, closely replicating what you do with physical textbooks.

 At any point during your annotation, you can insert pages into your PDFs.
 You can rotate pages, copy them or clear all your annotations.